In yesterday's limoncello tutorial post, I promised to share the details of my packaging and bottling.

 I absolutely love how these little bottles turned out!

-I used the 50ml size glass bottles from Sunburst Bottle (my favorite source for pretty much any type of bottle or container!).
+I used the 50ml size glass bottles from Freund Container Supply (my favorite source for pretty much any type of bottle or container!).
 This is the same size of bottle that's you'd find in a minibar, or on an airplane.
 Perfect for a single serving.
 And so cute and tiny!

 I made an army of these adorable little guys!
 That doesn't sound quite right.
 What should be the word for a group of miniature limoncello bottles?
 A delight of limoncello bottles?
 A celebration?
 Come up with a brilliant idea, leave it in the comments, and I'll send you some bottles, just for having fun playing with language with me!